Three ways to make it easier for attendees to participate

 The follow-up ask is important for two reasons.

-• Without it we do not know if anything we told has been heard/absorbed, and whether the listener’s understanding is complete and/or accurate.
+• Without it, we do not know if anything we told has been heard/absorbed, and whether the listener’s understanding is complete and/or accurate.

 • Asking the listener’s understanding of what he heard allows him to process his understanding immediately.
 This not only improves the likelihood that it will be retained and remembered longer but also allows him to respond to what he has heard and deepen the conversation.

-Ask, tell, ask” assists transforming a putative one-way information dump from a teacher to a student into a learning conversation.
+Ask, tell, ask” assists in transforming a putative one-way information dump from a teacher to a student into a learning conversation.
 I will work to better incorporate the second ask into my consulting interactions.
 Perhaps you will too?

 Photo attribution: Flickr user mikecogh